 I needn’t burden you here with yet another lament about how limited our outlets for creativity are in WAM.
 But awed as I am by the creativity of jazzers generally, I’m all the more astounded by Coltrane—and the horn players, pianists, bass players, and drummers who worked with him.
 It takes me back to Berliner’s Thinking in jazz to try and understand in more depth what they’re all doing.

 John Coltrane died at 40, yet another shooting star in the jazz world of the time, with its high rate of early deaths—such as Bird (34), Billie (44), Fats Navarro (26), Clifford Brown (25), Lee Morgan (33), Eric Dolphy (36).
 Chinese shawm players (comparable in some ways to jazzers: see also Deviating from behavioural norms) also often died early.
-Elsewhere, Mozart died at 36, Schubert at 31, and Mahler was only 50; Amy Winehouse only 27.
+Elsewhere, Mozart died at 36, Schubert at 31, Mahler at 50, George Gershwin at 38; Amy Winehouse was only 27.